BBVA/openstack-k8s/README.md

 $ kubectl create -f k8s-configs/kubernetes-templates/glance/0/glance-service.yaml
 $ kubectl create -f k8s-configs/kubernetes-templates/glance/0/glance-rc.yaml
 ```
 Obviously, you can deploy manually in kubernetes loading the service, and replication controller yaml files.
-If you are using Rancher to deploy the stack, just add the folder in the Rancher Server gui, to get available the new catalog.
+If you are using Rancher to deploy the stack, just add this repo in the Rancher Catalog gui, to get it available.
-After that, will be shown all the services available to deploy just with one click!
+After that, all the services will be shown available to deploy just with one click!

 ## Work In Progress: